Kirkgate Shopping Centre

 Kirkgate Shopping Centre, known locally and historically as Kirkgate Market, was a shopping centre located in the city centre of Bradford, United Kingdom.
-The former market closed its doors on June 28, 2025.
+The former marketplace closed its doors on June 18, 2026.

 Originally opening in 1872 as a market, the original market operated for just over a century.
 The site of the original marketplace was demolished in 1973 and reopened the same year as a shopping centre on the 22nd November 1973 with a notable brutalist architecture designed by John Brunton & Partners who also designed other brutalist buildings in the city, such as High Point.